-Secondly, growing up playing with this type of doll has given me a sort of personal connection to them.
-I look at these castaways and feel compassion for them.
-As I have worked on them, more and more correlations of what it means to be loved and deeply cared for by a Creator have surfaced in my mind.
-It wasn’t until I started working with dolls that not only looked inappropriate and overdone, but also mistreated, did my mind click on the deeper meaning in this project.
+Secondly my goal in recycling and refreshing these dolls is to champion women in need of second chances.
+I look at these castaway dolls and feel a deep compassion for them.
+It wasn’t until I started working with dolls that not only looked inappropriate and overdone, but also mistreated, did my mind click on the deeper meaning of this project.
 These dolls are representations of real women with real struggles.
 Women who feel cast aside, damaged, worthless.
 Women who feel hopeless like there is no way out.
-I truly hope my project gives them some small feeling of hope, like change is possible, like healing is possible, like their future can be a beautiful and whole one.
+I truly hope my project gives them some small feeling of hope, like change and redemption are possible, like healing is possible, like their future can be a beautiful and whole one.

 When I begin with a doll I feel they are exhausted and in need of a rescue.
 When I finish, it’s like they’ve taken a big deep breath, ready to face tomorrow.
 Isn’t that what we all want?

 The fifty first dolls of this project and their photographs will be featured in an exhibition hosted at Lexington Art League in January 2020.
 After this event, the remaining dolls will be posted to my shop for purchase.
 Ten percent of all sales, both exhibition, and online will be donated to local organizations that focus on giving women and their children new beginnings.